reymon359/book-sentences/books/clean-architecture/README.md

 The ultimate goal is to minimize the lifetime cost of the system and to maximize programmer productivity.

 ### Development

+A software system that is hard to develop is not likely to have a long and healthy lifetime.

+Architecture of a system should make that system easy to develop.

+The reason why so many systems lack good architecture: They were begun with none, because the team was small and did not want the impediment of a superstructure.

+A component-per-team architecture is not likely to be the best architecture for deployment, operation, and maintenance of the system.
+Nevertheless, it is the architecture that a group of teams will gravitate toward if they are driven solely by development schedule.

 ### Deployment
 ### Operation
 ### Maintenance